Repair & Recovery

 Linda has developed a reliable process to assist those who were motivated, and those who are resistant.
 She often states that this is the most interesting and rewarding area of her work.

-We Offer Support to Victims of Workplace Bullying, as well as People Wittingly or Unwittingly Behaving as a Bully
+We Offer Support to Victims of Workplace Harassment, as well as People Wittingly or Unwittingly Behaving as a Harasser

 This group will be a place of support and validation as we focus on “what works”.
 Each case is unique, and each member will be a different stage of their experience.
 This group is an opportunity to learn from each other, especially, what has worked and what to avoid.
 You will be reminded of your strengths and resilience, and enhance or develop new coping strategies, understand how your body and mind has responded to this stress, and most importantly, discover that even though this experience is crazy making, you are not crazy!
 You are not alone; you are not to blame.
 With this group you will have access to many resources including research, podcasts, articles, an ongoing discussion group, and other professional resources.